elad335/chip-8-emulator/README.md

 Interpreter
 ---------------------------------------
-Interpreter is entirely based on asmjit to allow unique optimizations.
+Interpreter is entirely based on ASMJIT to allow unique optimizations.